GitHubGreg/SimpleRestrict/README.txt

 4. Permissions being added using page Quick Edit
 5. Permissions column in the Users screen
 6. Permissions assigned on the New User screen (and permissions can be edited for existing users)
 7. Settings page where you can change the message that appears on restricted pages (including the ability to add media and formatting).
+Note: You can now also choose to redirect the user to the login page instead of showing the restriction message.

 == Upgrade Notice ==